hburden/DAT255/README.md

 ## Learning outcomes
 In this course you will learn how to design and develop software, and to manage projects:
-- Knowledge and understanding, the student should:
+- Knowledge and understanding, the student should be able to:
 	- identify the complexities of software design and development
 	- describe the fundamentals of software engineering, such as stakeholders and requirements
 	- describe the difference between the Customer, the Solution, and the Endeavour as well as the different methods used for each

-- Skills and abilities, the student should:
+- Skills and abilities, the student should be able to:
 	- elicitate requirements from and design a solution to a real-world problem
 	- plan and execute a small software development project in a team
 	- apply skills from programming courses and other relevant courses in a project-like environment
 	- learn new tools and APIs on his/her own

-- Judgement and approach, the student should:
+- Judgement and approach, the student should be able to:
 	- reflect on the choice of software engineering methods used in the project

 ## Teachers